Column: Nickel market no longer afraid of losing Russian supply

 The LME has listed five new brands of Chinese nickel as “good delivery” against its contract.
 The first Indonesian brand was approved in May.

 The first Indonesian metal has also started arriving at LME warehouses after the May listing of the “DX-zwdx” brand produced by PT CNGR Ding Xing New Energy.
-There were 3,186 tonnes of registered Indonesian metal at the end of August.
+There were 3,186 tons of registered Indonesian metal at the end of August.

 As a result, global exchange stocks have climbed to their highest level since September 2021 and there’s no end in sight to the near daily inflows at LME warehouses in South Korea and Taiwan.